 - A. Principals, Asst.
 Principals, and twelve-month Supervisors earn 15 paid days each school year, pro-rated.
-District Office Administrators earn 20 paid days each school year, prorated. - B. Administrators and Supervisors with 7 years Management Team service within the District are entitled to 1 additional vacation week. - C. Administrators and Supervisors with 12 years Management Team service are entitled to 1 additional vacation week each full school year for a total of 5 weeks for Principals, Asst.
+District Office Administrators earn 20 paid days each school year, prorated. - B. Administrators and Supervisors who have completed 7 years Management Team service within the District are entitled to 1 additional vacation week.
+The additional week will be awarded on July 1, following completion of the 7th year. - C. Administrators and Supervisors who have completed 12 years Management Team service are entitled to 1 additional vacation week each full school year for a total of 5 weeks for Principals, Asst.
 Principals and twelve month Supervisors and a total of 6 weeks for District office Administrators.
-No more than one consecutive vacation day may be taken during the school calendar year without the Superintendent's approval. - D. Administrators new to the District or Management Team will be awarded vacation determined by the Superintendent. - E. Vacation benefits do not apply to ten-month (207-day) Supervisors. - F. Administrators may rollover unused vacation days form one year to the next as long as

-- the combined balance of rollover vacation days and the current allotment of vacation days do not exceed 35 days. - G. Administrators must use a minimum of 10 vacation days each year to be eligible for the rollover. - H. Administrators may receive a cash payment for up to 10 unused vacation days each year.
+The additional week will be awarded on July 1, following completion of the 12th year.
+No more than one consecutive vacation day may be taken during the school calendar year without the Superintendent's approval. - D. Administrators new to the District or Management Team will be awarded vacation determined by the Superintendent. - E. Vacation benefits do not apply to ten-month (207-day) Supervisors. - F. Administrators may rollover unused vacation days form one year to the next as long as the combined balance of rollover vacation days and the current allotment of vacation days do not exceed 35 days. - G. Administrators must use a minimum of 10 vacation days each year to be eligible for the rollover. - H. Administrators may receive a cash payment for up to 10 unused vacation days each year.